East Arnhem

 East Arnhem faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 8.2%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 5.1%, followed by postgraduate qualifications at 2.0% and graduate diplomas at 1.1%.
+The area's university qualification rate is 8.2%, significantly lower than Australia's average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 5.1%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.1%).
 Vocational pathways account for 17.4% of qualifications among those aged 15+, with advanced diplomas at 2.9% and certificates at 14.5%.

-Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is high, with 29.0% of residents currently enrolled in formal education.
 This includes 14.6% in primary education, 9.0% in secondary education, and 1.0% pursuing tertiary education.
-A robust network of 10 schools operates within East Arnhem, educating approximately 1,570 students as of the latest data.
-The educational mix includes 1 primary school and 9 K-12 schools.
+A network of 10 schools operates within East Arnhem, educating approximately 1,570 students.
+The area has varied educational conditions, with a mix of 1 primary school and 9 K-12 schools.

 Frequently Asked Questions - Education